dchest/tweetnacl-js/README.md

 #### nacl.sign(message, secretKey)

-Signs a message using secret key and returns a signature.
+Signs the message using the secret key and returns a signed message.
-(Note that unlike NaCl C API, it returns only a signature, not a signature concatenated with the message).

-#### nacl.sign.open(message, signature, publicKey)
+#### nacl.sign.open(signedMessage, publicKey)

-Verifies signature for the message using public key and returns the message.
+Verifies the signed message and returns the message without signature.
-(Note that unlike NaCl C API, it accepts the original message and signature separetely instead of a signed message.)

-Returns `false` if verification failed.
+Returns `null` if verification failed.

+#### nacl.sign.detached(message, secretKey)

+Signs the message using the secret key and returns a signature.

+#### nacl.sign.detached.verify(message, signature, publicKey)

+Verifies the signature for the message and returns `true` if verification succeeded or `false` if it failed.

 #### nacl.sign.publicKeyLength = 32